Coffee Myth #1: “Espresso Beans Are Different From Other Coffee Beans.”

 Coffee beans used for espresso are traditionally roasted to a medium-dark to provide a good compromise of sweetness, body, and flavor in espresso.
 If you’re new to drinking an espresso shot by itself, this might be a good place to start your adventure (something like our Sumatra beans, though we think you’ll come to enjoy lighter roasts as well).
 If you prefer milky espresso beverages (lattes, cappuccinos, cortados, etc.), the acidity of a lighter roast (like our Guatemala, Colombia, or even Ethiopia beans) may help the espresso flavor cut through the milk better.

 Ask us about our different roasts the next time you visit, or see what’s currently available in our shop below.
-Remember in-town bean delivery is free, and we ship nationwide for about $8.
+Remember in-town bean delivery is free, and we ship nationwide for $4.
 Freshly roasted beans are just a few clicks away!